A Short Biography

 Heewon and I were married in 1986, and Hannah was born in July 1989, one week after my thesis defense.
 We moved to the East Coast to the suburbs of Philadelphia, where I started my work here at Villanova University in September 1989.
 Peter completed our family when he was born in June of 1991.

 Faith: I try to lead a life of faith that is integral to

 My parents were of mixed confession, and the drama of their engagement is quite a story by itself.
 I ended up being baptized Roman Catholic, while my three sisters were baptized in the Lutheran church.
 Many a Sunday we ended up attending two services.

-I still occasionally find the time to attend mass here at Villanova, but as a family we have been members of the Bryn Mawr Presbyterian Church for 20 years.
-My wife Heewon and I are both elders there, and my daughter Hannah was a youth elder.
-We also sing in the 100-voice senior choir
+I still occasionally find the time to attend mass here at Villanova, but as a family we have been members of the Bryn Mawr Presbyterian Church for 25 years.
+My wife Heewon and I are both elders there.
+We also sing in the 80-voice senior choir

 Politics: I grew up in Germany in a politically passionate family.
 My views were shaped by the lessons from Germany's Nazi past, the social upheaval of the '70s, as well as my understanding of the Christian faith.
 Of course, my life in the USA since 1982 has influenced me, as has the cultural experience of my wife's native Korea.
 I would consider myself a Christian Internationalist, if there is such a thing.
 My fervent hope is for peace and understanding among nations and religions, a responsible stewardship of the earth, and economic and moral justice in our society.